 The Xbox One's Kinect is a combination camera and microphone.
 It lets the system see you, hear you, react to your commands or just your presence.
 It also has an IR blaster that can interact with your TV and other appliances.

 While Microsoft has taken pains to assure the public that the Kinect is not required for using the Xbox One, ignore it and you'd be missing out.
-After all, it's going to be in the box no matter what; it's the reason Xbox One is $50 more than the PS4.
+The option to buy a Kinect-free Xbox One console is now available for those who don't want to fork out the extra money, but those people will have do so at the cost of the console's voice command features.

 Physically, it's bigger than the Xbox 360's Kinect.
 It's wider, heavier, more rectangular and cannot be mounted to the top of your TV, at least not as-is out of the box.
 Also, unlike the 360's Kinect, it doesn't move on its own to keep you in frame.
 Microsoft has replaced that slightly unnerving feature with an optical zoom.
 The Kinect can be manually tilted, but you only need to do so during the initial setup.